Brow Lift with Dr. Kian Eftekhari

 Recovery is a little different depending on the method Dr. Eftekhari uses.
 There will be some discomfort and numbness along the long incision with a pre-trichial lift.
 Endoscopic brow lifts involve less numbness and itching along the incisions because a single continuous incision is not used.

 Most patients can return to work within about 10 days, but strenuous exercise and heavy lifting that puts strain onto your face needs to be avoided for two weeks.
-You need to not allow your blood pressure to elevate to your face.

 Are There Risks Involved in a Brow Lift Procedure?